danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 In this post, we will learn how to do this very easily using [`kustomize`](https://kustomize.io), and the repo [`danielfbm/tekton-tasks-kustomize`](https://github.com/danielfbm/tekton-tasks-kustomize) has a ready-to-use example.

-Let's say we want two different tasks `golang-test` and `golangci-lint` need to add a `reviewdog-report` step as seen below
+Let's say we want two different tasks `golang-test` and `golangci-lint` need to add a `reviewdog-report` step as seen below:

 ![tasks](/images/kustomize-tekton-task/tasks-diagram.drawio.png)